Maharashtra National Law University, Nagpur: Admissions

+The university offers B.A.
+LL.B.
+(Hons.)
+Five-Year Integrated Degree Programme [120 seats], B.A.
+LL.B.
+(Hons.) in Adjudication and Justicing Five-Year Integrated Degree Programme [60 seats], B.B.A.
+LL.B (Hons.)
+Five-Year Integrated Degree Programme [60 seats], One-Year LL.M.
+Postgraduate Degree Programme, Doctor of Law (Ph.D.)
+Programme, Short-Term Diplomas and Certificate Courses in law.

 The admissions to the university are done on merit ranking based on the Common Law Admission Test (CLAT) of India which is a centralized test for admission to 24 National Law Universities in India.
 The eligibility is as per the CLAT Notification.

-The acceptance rate is less than five percent with sixty thousand applicants applying for 180 seats [120 seats for B.A.
+The acceptance rate is less than five percent with more than sixty thousand applicants applying for 180 seats [120 seats for B.A.
 LL.B.(Hons.) and 60 seats for B.B.A.
 LL.B.(Hons.)].

-A separate admission process including group discussion and personal interview is carried out for selecting students for The B.A.
+A separate admission process including group discussion and personal interview is carried out for selecting students for B.A.
 LL.B.
 (Hons.) in Adjudication and Justicing Programme which is a Five-Year Integrated Degree Course.

 Affiliations

 MNLU Nagpur is recognized by the Bar Council of India and the University Grants Commission (UGC) as a state university.
 The Bombay High Court (Nagpur Bench) serves as the governing institution of the university.

 Memberships

 Mr. Kailash Satyarthi, Nobel Peace Prize Recipient, 2014, serves as a member of the academic council of the university.